Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 Right.

-But I think that they're more cautious
+I think that they're more cautious

-about that a little more suspicious.
+about that, a little more suspicious,

-Generally feel like everybody
+just generally feel like everybody is a

-is a little bit more after Covid.
+little bit more after Covid.

-A little shorter with
+A little shorter with,

-with, with their I guess with their,
+I guess with their,

-I guess with the sense of
+I guess with the sense of grace

-grace that you give another team
+that you give another party,

-that you're working with.
+right, that you're working with.

 But, I think it's a situation

-where, it's just,
+where, it just,

 I guess the biggest issue that

-that I see between the, the, the signing,
+that I see in between the, the,

 even the signing of letters of intent

-takes a lot longer than it used.
+takes a lot longer than it used to.

-one of the things where we always take
+where we always take

 a little bit more time than some people.